-At 12:00pm the Year 10 debate between Glenunga International High School as the Affirmative and Pedare Christian College as the Negative began.
-The topic for debate was “That genius is akin to madness.”
-A unanimous decision by the panel of five adjudicators saw the debate awarded to Pedare Christian College.
+At 12:00pm the Year 10 debate between Westminster School as the Affirmative and Pembroke School as the Negative began.
+The topic for debate was “That modern art is a fraud.”
+The debate was awarded to Pembroke School.

 The final debate of the day was the Open division debate at 3:30pm on a quodlibetical topic.